Family Lawyers in Sherwood Park

 Disputes regarding childcare and visitation are often the most intense and contentious issues a family faces during a separation or divorce.
 Every parent wants to maintain a positive relationship with their child and the threat of hurting that relationship is often what fuels venomous and lengthy custody battles.
 When it comes to your children, you want experienced lawyers known for generating fair and creative custody solutions.
-The Queck family law team uses a range of successful approaches to resolve custody and access issues.
+The Queck & Associates family law team uses a range of successful approaches to resolve custody and access issues.

 - The matrimonial home;

-- The family farm; or
+- The family farm or estate;

 - Even investments, including RRSPs.

-A Prenuptial Agreement or Marriage Contract usually deals with what will happen to property and other interests should there be a breakdown in a relationship.
+It’s always best to be prepared, and at Queck & Associates in Sherwood Park, we draft Prenuptial and Cohabitation Agreements so you can protect yourself and your rights in the event of separation or divorce.
+Prenuptial or Cohabitation Agreements, also known as a Domestic or Marriage Contracts, usually deal with what will happen to property and other interests should there be a breakdown in a relationship.
 It can also deal with how these things will be handled during the marriage.
 A Prenuptial Agreement is usually made prior to couples marrying.
-Prenuptial Agreements typically are considered for the following reasons:
+However, couples planning to move-in together could also benefit from a Cohabitation Agreement even if they are not currently planning on getting married.
+Prenuptial & Cohabitation Agreements typically are considered for the following reasons:

-Usually, Prenuptial Agreements do not deal with issues relating to guardianship of children, parenting time, child support etc. The courts tend not to enforce such clauses in Prenuptial Agreements.
-It’s always best to be prepared, and at Queck, we draft prenuptial agreements so you can protect yourself and your rights in the event of divorce.
+Usually, Prenuptial or Cohabitation Agreements do not deal with issues relating to guardianship of children, parenting time, child support etc. The courts tend not to enforce such clauses in Prenuptial or Cohabitation Agreements.

 - Arrangements relating to children;